Ben Hampton Has 670,000 Followers on Instagram. He’s Only 6 Years Old.

 Ben has been consuming content on YouTube since he was 2 years old, when his father says he could spend hours watching toy reviews.
 But as he progressed through kindergarten and first grade, Ben began watching more gaming streamers along with influencer content and daily vlogs.

-When asked what his lifelong goal was in a vlog uploaded this fall, Ben looks straight to the camera and says, “My goal is to become a famous YouTuber.”
+In a vlog uploaded this fall, when asked what his lifelong goal was, Ben looks straight to the camera and says, “My goal is to become a famous YouTuber.”

 The 6-year-old has since been featured as a guest in eight or nine of Paul’s videos and has even joined his vlog crew, Team 10, which guarantees him a platform and promotion on Paul’s affiliated channels.
 Ben will also be launching his own line of merch in partnership with Fanjoy this winter.

-Hampton says that despite his son’s burgeoning fame, he and his wife go through great lengths to keep his life normal.
-“He’s a kid first and a social media star second,” he said.
+Hampton says that despite his son’s burgeoning fame, he and his wife go to great lengths to keep his life normal.
+“He’s a kid first and a social-media star second,” he said.

 Ben still attends regular public elementary school in Fresno, about three and a half hours north of Los Angeles.
 After school he plays in a soccer league or attends dance class.
-Hampton said he’s currently mastering jazz, hip hop, and ballet.
-On the weekends he hangs out with friends or visits Dave and Busters.
+Hampton said he’s mastering jazz, hip hop, and ballet.
+On the weekends he hangs out with friends or goes to Dave & Busters.

-Ben’s vlogging schedule pics up in the summer and on the weekends when he has more free time.
+Ben’s vlogging schedule picks up in the summer and on the weekends, when he has more free time.
 A videographer at Hampton’s production company shoots and edits Ben’s videos then uploads them to his YouTube page, however Hampton stresses that the concepts are all his son’s.

 His mom also gets him ready every morning about 15 minutes early so they can take pictures in his latest outfit for his Instagram page.